Ai-Thinker-Open/GPRS_C_SDK/README_EN.md

   * 1 GPS interface with IPEX 1 generation package
   * 1 micro USB interface
   * 5v-4.2V DC-DC, it can be 5v power supply or 3.8 ~ 4.2V power supply
-  * ~~1 accelerometer chip(LIS3DHx)~~
+  * ~~1 accelerometer chip(LIS3DHx)~~(not soldered by default)
   * 1 power key, and a reset button
   * 2 LED
   * 1 microphone </br>
 ![](./doc/assets/pudding_pin.png) </br>

+> Or you can use other RDA8955 chip related module or board

-* **USB to Serial Module** </br>
+### 4. USB to Serial Module

 ![](./doc/assets/USB-UART.png) </br>
 It should be noted that the USB interface on the development board is not a USB serial port function, but USB1.1 function, Therefore, in order to download or debug, you need at least one USB to serial port module to connect board's `HST_TX` and` HST_RX` pin

-* **Lithium Battery** </br>
+### 5. Power Supply
-board can be light up with 5V or 4.2V power, and ensure supply enough current
+* board can be light up with 5V(with DC-DC on dev-board) or 4.2V(`VBAT`) power, and ensure supply enough current(Peak current 2A)
+* if use lithium battery connected to `VBAT`, you must press <kbd>power-key</kbd> for a while to power up the module, or just pull down the `power-key` pin.
+* if `VUSB` connected with 5V(`VBAT` must supply with power ), the module will automaticly power up no matter `power-key` poll down or not.

 ## ( B ) SDK

 ### SDK Features

 * Provide easy-to-use API, as long as you have `C` language knowledge.
-Integrates a wide range of features including basic GPIO, UART, SPI, IIC, ADC, OS, FS, SMS, CALL and GPRS, socket, DNS, MQTT, SSL/TLS, LBS, Audio play, Gizwits cloud, libs cJson、NMEA etc.
+Integrates a wide range of features including basic GPIO, UART, SPI, IIC, ADC, RTC, OS, FS, SMS, CALL and GPRS, socket, DNS, MQTT, SSL/TLS, LBS, Audio play, Gizwits cloud, libs cJson、NMEA etc.

 ### Get the SDK